 With some difficulties, but at the end successfully, the participating artists responded to these concepts:

-While elements and relations of two concrete structures can be of different nature, the underlying abstract structure for both can be the same.
+While elements and relations of two structures can be of different nature, the underlying abstract structure for both can be the same.
 Such structures are called isomorphic.

 ISOMORPHIC GRAPHS